Flavjack/journalclub/manuscript/Journal-Club_article.md

-**Implementation of a journal club in a plant genetics lecture as a teaching-learning strategy during the COVID-19 pandemic**
+**Implementing a journal club as a teaching-learning strategy for plant genetics during the COVID-19 pandemic**

 Flavio Lozano-Isla^1\*^, Elizabeth Heros-Aguilar^1^, Andres Casas^2^